ericojonathan/PHP/README.md

 # PHP

-Plain Vanilla PHP - erics_acme_shop  (Eric's ACME Shop) This is a fictional small online store that sells small items such as bracelets, necklace, and other small interesting things.
-The main technologies use here are:
+Plain Vanilla PHP - erics_acme_shop  (Eric's ACME Shop)<br>
+This is a fictional small online store that sells small items such as bracelets, necklace, and other small interesting things.
+The main technologies use here are:<br>
-	-PHP 7
+	-PHP 7<br>
-	-javascript, AJAX, & JQuery
+	-javascript, AJAX, & JQuery<br>
-	-CSS, Bulma
+	-CSS, Bulma<br>
-	-XML & JSON
+	-XML & JSON<br>
-	-MySQL
+	-MySQL<br>